mennovanveenendaal/mennovanveenendaal.github.io/_posts/2025/2025-12-06-iPhone's 'forgotten' Wi-Fi networks.md

 ---
-title: "iPhone's 'forgotten' Wi-Fi networks"
+title: "iPhone's \"forgotten\" Wi-Fi networks"
 layout: post
-categories: [iOS, wifi]
+categories: [iOS, wifi, plist]
 description: Do you remember that Wi-Fi network you removed from your iPhone's Known Networks?
 Your iPhone does.
 image:
   path: /assets/2025/iPhone_wifi_3/forgotten_wifi.png